 And I’ll be honest with you guys: that really made me mad.
 That’s pretty rich.
 How exactly am I supposed to love my body when your backhanded joke overtly reinforces a mentality that shames me for my illness?
 When it makes such light of the greatest physical challenge of my life?
 You know, the one that my body has?
 The body that I struggle to love on a daily basis despite its limitations.
 Unless your point is that only those without chronic illness, or without diabetes, are worthy of self-love and self-acceptance?

 So I sent one more tweet.
 In responding to her raising money for “body love,” I said:

 How brave of her.

 Look, on the one hand, I get that it’s a little more personal to tweet directly at someone, instead of at a company.
-But on the other hand, it’s a public twitter profile, and also fuck her I’m still really mad.
+But on the other hand, it’s a public twitter profile, and also screw her I’m still really mad.